-Ton Adang worked at several biotech companies and at Merck/MSD, Schering-Plough and Organon in research and development positions with increasing responsibilities.
-He held leadership positions in the Lead Discovery Unit and in project management, developing a product through FDA approval and targeting new indications like breast cancer, osteoporosis as well as working with human vaccines, biosimilars and in immune oncology.
-He received his PhD from the University of Leiden at the Divisions of Bio-Pharmaceutical Sciences and Bio-Organic Chemistry.
+Ton Adang, Ph.D. worked at several biotech companies and at Merck/MSD, Schering-Plough and Organon in research and development positions with increasing responsibilities.
+He held leadership positions in the lead discovery unit and in project management, developing a product through U.S. Food and Drug Administration approval and targeting new indications like breast cancer, osteoporosis as well as working with human vaccines, biosimilars and in immuno-oncology.
+He received a doctor of philosophy degree from the University of Leiden at the divisions of biopharmaceutical sciences and bio-organic chemistry.

-Hans van der Vliet is a professor medical oncology at the Amsterdam UMC, location VUmc.
-He received his MD from the University of Amsterdam in 1998 and his PhD (cum laude) and internal medicine specialization in medical oncology from the VU University in Amsterdam.
-He performed post-doctoral research at the Division of Hematology and Oncology, Beth Israel Deaconess Medical Center, Harvard Medical School.
+Hans van der Vliet, M.D., Ph.D. is chief scientific officer of LAVA Therapeutics.
+Dr. van der Vliet is also a professor in medical oncology at the Amsterdam UMC in the Netherlands.
+He received his medical doctor degree from the University of Amsterdam in 1998, his doctor of philosophy degree (cum laude) from the VU University in Amsterdam in 2003, and was trained in internal medicine, specializing in medical oncology, at the VU University medical center (currently Amsterdam UMC).
+He performed post-doctoral research at the division of hematology and oncology at Beth Israel Deaconess Medical Center, Harvard Medical School in Boston.